 Mesothelioma Cancer Centers

 The Mary Babb Randolph Cancer Center is named after Mary Katherine Babb, the wife of U.S. Senator Jennings Randolph.
 Mary passed away from colon cancer and left a legacy of philanthropy revolved around handicapped and underprivileged children.
-Her efforts and generosity towards helping individuals in need is represented through the committed care at the cancer center.
+Her efforts and generosity toward helping individuals in need is represented through the committed care at the cancer center.

 Author: Linda Molinari